bashofmann/serverless-php-workshop/README.md

 do not catch it) Lambda will return our SQS message to the queue.
 Each time an SQS message is returned to the queue SQS will check the "redrive policy".
-In our case we've said that if the message is received by a consumer 5 times, the next time it returns to the queue it will drop into the "dead-letter queue".
+In our case we've said that if the message is received by a consumer once, the next time it returns to the queue it will drop into the "dead-letter queue".

 We can simulate this by adding the following: